Ottawa’s most trusted and reliable moving company

 Absolutely.
 However, please remember that you are charged by the hour, so a significant amount of time spent rearranging the furniture will add to the total cost of the move.
 Having a plan in mind before arriving at your new home will save a lot of time and money.

-You should consider moving jewelry, artwork, pictures and other small valuables yourself in your vehicle.
-As for larger valuables, point these items out to your moving crew.
-You should feel confident that your movers will pay special attention to any items you have designated as having high monetary or sentimental value.
-Most moving companies will have some variation of a “high value declaration” form and will request that you itemize all such items to ensure that they receive special attention.
+You should consider moving smaller sentimental or irreplaceable items in your own vehicle.
+As for larger sentimental or high-value items, point these items out to your moving crew.
+You should feel confident that your movers will pay special attention to any items you have designated as such.
+Most moving companies will have some variation of a “high value declaration” requirement so be sure to mention any such items to the company prior to moving day.

 Moving is a physically taxing job, and the crew will need breaks and time to eat during the day.
 They will keep track of any break time and deduct it from the billable hours.
 As for providing lunch, you are welcome to contribute monetarily to their lunch if you wish, but it is not required.